evekeen/ivkin.dev/content/post/first-post.md

 date: 2022-03-15T19:54:28-04:00
 draft: false
 ---
 I quit my job a week ago.
-It's ironic because I'm Russian, and it's probably the worst possible time right now to be unemployed if you are Russian.
+It's ironic because, it's probably the worst possible time right now to be unemployed if you are from where I am.
 Because of the war.

 However, the decision has been made, and now I enjoy the freedom of being in charge of my own life.
 The sense of responsibility goes along with the strong desire to just take a break and do as little as possible enjoying free time.